 I stood there for a few moments, allowing the experience to pass.
 Then I wiped my eyes a second time and wheeled my bike to the gate.
 I pushed the gate open and closed it softly behind me.
 Then I climbed onto the saddle and rode back to the guest-house.

 As I rode home, it struck me: this was what I had been missing over the past months, whilst turning future projects over in my mind.
-This kind of quiet revolution in my sense of life, this anchorage in a deeper sense of things, was exactly what I was waiting for so that I could better know where I should go next.
-And, yes, if research is, in etymological terms, a kind of re-circling, a “turning about once again”, then this was the moment that I knew that this research trip had been worth making.
+This kind of quiet revolution in my sense of life, this anchorage in the deeper pulse of things, was exactly what I was waiting for so that I could better know where I should go next.
+And if research is, in etymological terms, a kind of re-circling, a “turning about once again”, then this was the moment that I knew that this research trip had been worth making.

 But none of this is really how research is thought about in universities.
-Nor is it anything like what I said on that damned research proposal.
-I’ve written before on this blog about the strangeness—perhaps the impossibility—of trying to square the circle of fitting what writers do into the standard definitions of research used in universities.
+Nor is it anything like what I said on that research proposal.
+I’ve written before about the strangeness—perhaps the impossibility—of trying to square the circle of fitting what writers do into the standard definitions of research used in universities.
 But when it comes down to it, what many writers do isn’t anything like what universities think of as research, even if many of us pretend it is.
 In our armoury we have various forms of low cunning — we talk about “practice-based research” and so on — and we use these to justify what they we up to.
-I too sometimes find myself spouting this kind of nonsense.
+I too sometimes find myself spouting this stuff.
 But my heart is not really in it.
 When I talk like this, I smell bullshit.
+I suspect it is nonsense.
 I don’t believe a word I am saying.

 What, then, do I believe?
 I think that what I believe is simpler and more basic than this.
 I believe that writing is indeed a practice that can help us “turn about once again”, and that can thereby help us get to grips with the fullness of existence.
 I believe that this turning about is something that cannot be programmed or anticipated in advance.
 Instead, it is something that necessarily involves a degree of wandering and purposelessness, a looseness of relationship to existence that leaves space for the unexpected to emerge.
 I believe that if we want to do our best to write things that matter—and to encourage others to do so—we need to keep open a space for this wandering, this purposeless and this looseness.
 And I believe that these projects on which I am currently working will somehow—even if I am not yet sure how—be better and more substantial for having come here to meander repeatedly between temple and tea-stall.